AlainParadis/HEAL610/lit-review.md

 Despite the many benefits WIL brings to the college and to the region's graphic design employers, these stakeholders do face challenges in doing so.
 The administrative burden can be a heavy one for the program and the department, as is the workload for faculty facilitating WIL {% cite clark_power_2016 %}.
 They often receive insufficient training and recognition for developing and delivering WIL curriculum {% cite doolan_benefits_2019 %},  {% cite jackson_work-integrated_2024 %}, {% cite sattler_work-integrated_2011 %}.

 Both institutions and organizations participating in WIL need to navigate fluctuations in supply and demand of opportunities.
 The region's employers have challenges all their own, financial, workload and staffing constraints being chief among them.
 Furthermore, they may be faced with more institutional processes (bureaucracy) than they're used to when dealing with the college.
 Employers also need to manage student and college expectations as to placement duration, and the type of projects they undertake while at work.
-Student quality is also an unpredictable factor for employers {% cite clayton_australias_2019 %} {% cite jackson_employer_2017 %} {% cite sattler_work-integrated_2011 %}.
+Student quality is also an unpredictable factor for employers {% cite clayton_australias_2019 %}, {% cite jackson_employer_2017 %}, {% cite sattler_work-integrated_2011 %}.

 To read:
 -   {% cite abeysekera_issues_2006 %}: Challenges designing WIL, mostly relating to faculty.
 -   Designing inclusive WIL {% cite bowen_examining_2020 %}
+-   Differences in WIL experiences by gender: {% cite paisey_developing_2010 %}
 -   WIL can ensure curriculum aligns with professional practice {% cite bowen_examining_2020 %}